joshima-ee/Google-Capstone-Cyclistic/Overview.md

 ## Recommendations
 * Consider promotions for 15 minutes or shorter rides as this was approximately the upper quartile of member riders’ ride length which was above the median of casual riders’.
-* Launch marketing campaigns focusing on enticing casual riders to register as an annual member from the months of May until September while a marketing campaign to increase rider population during the rest of the months.
+* Launch marketing campaigns focusing on enticing casual riders to register as an annual member from the months of May until September due to high casual rider population in such months while a marketing campaign to increase rider population during the rest of the months.
 * Consider promotions on stations which are both popular for members and casual riders.
 Namely : Streeter Dr & Grand Ave, Wells St & Concord Ln, and Clark St. & Elm St.